 How much do you wish to teach?
 This ambition should not be a new or passing fancy.
 How did your interest in training to teach develop?
 What have you done to pursue it?
 I need to see enthusiasm... because so will your students!

 If you are struggling to get started then start with your strengths, focus on your enthusiasm for the course and talk positively about yourself.

 And don’t forget!

+We are all teachers of literacy regardless of phase or subject; spelling, grammar and punctuation are important.
+An accurate application form tells me that this matters to you, that you can pay attention to detail.
 As with all parts of your application, make sure that as many people as possible proof read your personal statement.
 Nothing says ‘unprofessional’ like a personal statement full of typos or grammar mistakes.
 No-one wants a teacher whose personal literacy is a concern.
 Also, although you may think you have expressed yourself very clearly, other readers may be able to highlight sentences or words that are incorrect, irrelevant or which could be more clearly expressed.
 A good personal statement passes through many drafts, so make sure you give enough time to the writing and re-drafting process.

 Ensure you keep close to the word count – not too many and not too short.We look forward to hearing from you, good luck!

 You can book this online through the DfE's School Experience Programme (SEP.)
 This allows you to choose the dates of a visit and book it through their on-line system with any participating school in your area... we welcome people here at The Deepings and at Bourne Westfield Community Primary.
 Follow this link: